lqp1314/lqp/readme.txt

-Git is a version control system.
+Git is a version control system.  modify second
 Git is free software.